 I love books: to read them, to review them, to discuss them, to write them.
 To that end I founded the Literary Review of Canada in 1991 and edited it for five years before selling it to Carleton University Press in 1997.
 It is a delight that this venture has now passed its 25th anniversary.

 Since 2001 I have sat on the Council of the Champlain Society and have had the honour of being its President since 2011.
-I also sit on the council of the Friends of Sir John A. Macdonald in Toronto.

 I have been a frequent commentator on public affairs on radio and television in Toronto and in the national media.
 My opinion pieces have appeared in the National Post, Toronto Star, Globe and Mail, Winnipeg Free Press and La Presse.
 For two years (2011-13) I was a regular panelist on TFO’s weekly program “360”, where I also wrote a bi-weekly blog during provincial elections (in 2011 and 2014).